-Paragraph 7 of the Code requires that a customer risk assessment must be undertaken prior to the establishment of a business relationship or carrying out an occasional transaction, with or for, that customer.
+Paragraph 7 of the Code requires that a customer risk assessment estimating the risk of ML/TF must be undertaken prior to the establishment of a business relationship or carrying out an occasional transaction, with or for, that customer.
 This risk assessment must be documented in order to be able to demonstrate its basis.
-The customer risk assessment may have to take into account that not all CDD and relationship information might have been collected yet, it should be a living document that is revisited as more information about the customer and relationship obtained.
+The customer risk assessment may have to take into account that not all CDD and relationship information might have been collected yet, it should be a living document that is revisited and reviewed as more information about the customer and relationship obtained.